MSE2202/Lab1/docs/MSEduino-testing.md

 ## Compling and Uploading Test Code

 Use a USB-A to USB-micro cable to connect your ESP32 to your computer.
-Use the **Tools→Board→esp32** menu to select the **DOIT ESP32 DEVKIT V1**.
+Use the **Tools→Board→esp32** menu to select the **Adafruit Feather ESP32-S3 No PSRAM**.
 If you do not see any options for ESP32 boards, follow the instructions [here](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/).

 ![Board configuration](docs/Config-board.png)